 He goes to masjid, gets online Quran lessons.
 Please help me on how to handle this matter with my son.

 In this counseling answer:

-•Gin his trust so that he will communicate with you how he is truly feeling.
+Win his trust so that he will communicate with you how he truly feels.

 As salamu alaykum,

 Thank you for writing to us.
 I understand that you’re having issues with your 12-year-old son.
 You have found some online chats and pictures of exchange with male adults wherein your son was pretending to be a girl.